gdsfactory/ubc/README.md

 ### Installation for users

-If you are on Windows, I recommend you install gdspy with Anaconda3, Miniconda3 or [mambaforge](https://github.com/conda-forge/miniforge#mambaforge) (faster conda alternative) and `pip` for gdsfactory.
+If you are on Windows, I recommend you install gdsfactory with Anaconda3, Miniconda3 or [mambaforge](https://github.com/conda-forge/miniforge#mambaforge) (faster conda alternative) and `pip` for gdsfactory.

 ```
-mamba install gdspy -y
+mamba install gdsfactory -y
 pip install ubcpdk --upgrade
 gf tool install
 ```